Residue formula for Morita-Futaki-Bott invariant on orbifolds

-Let $X$ be a compact complex orbifold of dimension $n$, with $codim(Sing(X))\geq 2$, and $\eta(X)$ the complex Lie algebra of all holomorphic vector fields of $X$.
+Let $\eta(X)$ be the complex Lie algebra of all holomorphic vector fields of $X$.
 Choose any hermitian metric $h$ on $X$ and let $\nabla$ and $\Theta$ be the Hermitian connection and the curvature form with respect to $h$, respectively.
 Let $\xi$ be a global holomorphic vector field on $X$ and consider the operator

 Let $\phi$ be an invariant polynomial of degree $n+k$; the \textit{Futaki-Morita integral invariant } is defined by